 In addition to providing pharmaceutical companies with more insight, interactive video also offers an additional advantage.
 Time is a scarce resource for many healthcare professionals.
 By allowing them to choose what they want to watch, they only see content that is relevant and meets their interests.

-Offering decision-making moments also increases the user-friendliness and engagement within the video.
+Offering decision-making moments also increases the user-friendliness and engagement within the healthcare video.
 Viewers rate the ease of use of interactive video with an 8.2 compared to a 6.1 for linear video.

 Pharmaceuticals often use interactive video to achieve marketing-driven objectives.
 These objectives range from making an appointment to collecting data, and from increasing engagement to asking for feedback.